jemarq04/cpp-argparse/README.md

 argparse::print_args(args);
 // Prints: Namespace(accumulate=[sum],integers=[7,-1,2])
 ```
-If no argument is passed into `ArgumentParser::parse_args(...)`, then the command-line arguments provided in the constructor will be used as expected.
+If no argument is passed into `ArgumentParser::parse_args(vector<string>)`, then the command-line arguments provided in the constructor will be used as expected.
 Note that this parser cannot yet recognize abbreviations of long options.

-### Chain Modifiers
+### Chain modifiers

 Chain modifiers that are not yet implemented include `prefix_chars()`, `exit_on_error()`, and `allow_abrev()`.
 For now, exitting on errors is done by
 default and abbreviation recognition are not yet supported.